Mitscher Arrives in Souda Bay, Greece

-210320-N-QD512-1068 SOUDA BAY, GREECE (March 20, 2021) Quartermaster 3rd Class Fletcher Smith, from Denver, determines the bearings of landmarks as the Arleigh Burke-class guided-missile destroyer USS Mitscher (DDG 57) sails into Souda Bay, Greece, March 20, 2021.
+210320-N-QD512-1188 SOUDA BAY, GREECE (March 20, 2021) Sailors man the rails as the Arleigh Burke-class guided-missile destroyer USS Mitscher (DDG 57) arrives in Souda Bay, Greece, March 20, 2021.
 Mitscher is operating with the IKE Carrier Strike Group on a routine deployment in the U.S. Sixth Fleet area of operations in support of U.S. national interests and security in Europe and Africa.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Kaleb J. Sarten/Released)

 |Date Taken: